 Defines the host machines from which impersonated connections are allowed.
-On a secure cluster the cluster, the croxy user is the system user that runs the Informatica daemon.
+On a secure cluster the <proxy user> is the Service Principal Name that corresponds to the cluster keytab file.
+On a non-secure cluster, the <proxy user> is the system user that runs the Informatica daemon.

-Set the property to " \ " to allow impersonation from any host.
+Set the property to " " to allow impersonation from any host.
 This is required to run a Blaze mapping on a cloud platform cluster.